Moddable-OpenSource/moddable/documentation/network/network.md

 - `id`: the identifier of the ping process; this should be unique for each `Ping` instance

 The dictionary may optionally contain an `interval` parameter, which sets the interval between pings, in milliseconds.
 If none is specified, the default is 5000, or 5 seconds.

+The user receives status information through the callback function.
+The callback receives messages and, for some messages, a data value and additional information in the `etc` parameter.
+Positive `message` values indicate normal operation and negative `message` values indicate an error.

+* `error` (-1): An error occured and the host is no longer being pinged.
+* `success` (1): The host responded to the echo request with an echo reply.
+* `timeout` (2): The host did not respond.

 ### close()